-Several raffles were donated by sponsors, members and local businesses.
+Several raffles were donated by sponsors, members and local businesses, thanks for your support.

-Cooper finishes 3rd in Eastern Division and 12th overall at 2014 Old Milwaukee B.A.S.S.
+Cooper 3rd in Eastern and 12th overall at 2014 Old Milwaukee B.A.S.S.
 Nation Championship

 George Cooper of Maine competed in his third BNC, finishing in 12th overall and 3rd in the Eastern Divsion with a respectable 22-4.
 Coopers last BNC he was in was also on the Ouachita River.
 Cooper is a mechanical engineer.
 He's a member of the Southern Maine Anglers, and when he's not fishing, he's still outdoors, whether he's hunting, snowmobiling or four-wheeling.

 Towns top Maine angler at 2014 Old Milwaukee B.A.S.S.
 Nation Eastern Divisional